Fidu (FIDU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fidu Historical Price

-According to the latest data gathered on Fidu live price page, the current price of Fidu is 0.384088USD.
-The circulating supply of Fidu(FIDU) is 46.02M FIDU , giving it a market capitalization of $17.68M.
+According to the latest data gathered on Fidu live price page, the current price of Fidu is 0.359821USD.
+The circulating supply of Fidu(FIDU) is 46.02M FIDU , giving it a market capitalization of $16.56M.

 The Fidu Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FIDU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.